chrysanthos/simple-asset-size-reporter/README.md

+## Abandoned
+This project is no longer being actively developed.
+Please use https://github.com/ai/size-limit instead.

 ## Simple Asset Size Reporter

 This action will calculate the size of your assets for each PR and comment when the filesize is bigger than the one in the master branch.